myminseok/pivotal-docs/check_cf_cli_version_accessing_tas/README.md

-Following document describes how to list up any cf cli accessing the platform with old version, such as cf cli version 7.
+Following document describes how to list up any cf cli accessing the platform with old version, such as cf cli version 7 or 6

-Tested on TAS 6
+- Tested on TAS 6.
+- These scripts can be run on Ubuntu or Mac OS.

 ## Procedure